88lex/sasync/README.md

 You must use the new config file for the new script to work.
 Run `cp sasync.conf.default sasync.conf` and edit new config as needed

 THE MAIN CHANGES ARE:
-- sasync now allows rclone flag pass through. `sasync set1 --flag1 --flag2 --etc`
+- [NEW] rclone flag pass through. `sasync set1 --flag1 --flag2 --etc`
    [[ To enable flag pass through multi-sets in the command line were removed (`sasync set1 set2` no longer works). ]]

-- SWEEPER is removed.
+- [NEW] Choose which config file to use
+- [NEW] Exit or continue when source-destination remotes are bad
+- [NEW] `rc_check` checks if the source and destination are TDs, MDs, shared folders or local.
+This then determines if SAs are used for the source and adjusts flags accordingly
+- [REMOVED] SWEEPER.
 No longer needed

-- SASYNC-DEST is gone as `sasync` should now handle destination-only SA copies correctly.
+- [REMOVED] SASYNC-DEST. sasync should now copy destination-only SA files correctly

-- `rc_check` checks if the source and destination are TDs, MDs, shared folders or local.
-This then determines if SAs are used for the source and adjusts flags accordingly

-- You can now choose to exit or continue when source-destination remotes are bad

 There are a few other changes but these are the big ones.

 **IMPORTANT**:

 - When upgrading you can overwrite local files/changes by running
   `git fetch`
   `git reset --hard origin/develop`
   `cp sasync.conf.default sasync.conf`